 Establish a cycle with progesterone cream

-To help your body create a cycle including menstruation and ovulation, use progesterone cream on day 12 of cycle and continue until day 26.
+To help your body create a cycle including menstruation and ovulation, use progesterone cream on day 12 of your cycle and continue until day 26.
 By stopping on day 26 your progesterone levels will drop, helping to start your menstrual cycle.
 If your cycle does not start, just treat your cycle like you are having one and start again on day 12.
 It is best to use a calendar so you can keep track of everything.
 After 3 or so months it is suggested to take a break for 1 month so you can see if your cycle has jump started itself.

 Progesterone Cream & Endometriosis